-1. The system has a maximum fill rate of 19 L (5 gal) per minute.
-Fill the system slowly to allow air to escape.
+- The system has a maximum fill rate of 19 L (5 gal) per minute.
+Fill the system slowly to allow air to vent. - 2.
+While allowing air to vent, slowly add supplemental coolant additive (SCA) and a 50-50 coolant mixture to the radiator through the fill cap opening.

-- Slowly add supplemental coolant additive (SCA) and a 50-50 coolant mixture to the radiator through the fill cap opening.
-Refer to the Engine Manufacturer's Manual for specific SCA and coolant recommendations. - 3.
-Once coolant is visible in the middle of the sight gauge (2), wait 2 to 3 minutes before starting the engine to allow the system to naturally purge entrained air and the coolant level to stabilize. - 4.
-Add a 50/50 coolant mixture to bring the coolant to the middle the sight gauge (2).
+Refer to the Cummins' literature/online site for specific SCA and coolant recommendations.

+3. Once coolant is visible in the middle of the sight gauge (3), wait 2 to 3 minutes before starting the engine to allow the system to naturally purge entrained air and to allow the coolant level to stabilize.

+4. Add a 50/50 coolant mixture to bring the coolant to the middle the sight gauge (2).